• Our Team & Advisors

 Paloma Rodríguez

-Communications: Rodríguez earned her Bachelor’s in communications wth a specialty in development from the University of Lima.
+Knowledge Management and Communications Specialist: Rodríguez earned her Bachelor’s in communications wth a specialty in development from the University of Lima.
 She is experienced in digital community management, event planning and knowledge management.
 Rodríguez has a background in logistics and communications for social development projects.
 She has worked for the Instituto de Montaña since 2018 and is responsible for communications for the Scaling Up Mountain EbA and Punas Agua IV projects.

 Photo of Fidel Torres